University of Washington: Husky Stadium

 The rebuilt Husky Stadium is the first and primary source of income for the completely remodeled athletic district.
 The major remodel consisted of a new grand concourse, underground light-rail station which opened on March 19, 2016, an enclosed west end design, replacement of bleachers with individual seating, removal of track and Huskytron, as well as the installation of a new press box section, private box seating, football offices, permanent seating in the east end zone that does not block the view of Lake Washington.
 The project also included new and improved amenities, concession stands, and bathrooms throughout.
 The cost for renovating the stadium was around $280 million and was designed for a slightly lower seating capacity than its previous design, now at 70,138 seats.

-Besides hosting national and regional football games, the Husky Stadium is also used by the university for its annual Commencement event, departmental ceremonies, and other events.
-Husky Stadium is one of several places that may have been the birthplace of the crowd phenomenon known as "The Wave".
-It is claimed that the wave was invented by Husky graduate Robb Weller and UW band director Bill Bissel in October 1981, for an afternoon game facing opponents from Stanford University.
+The university calls the stadium the "Greatest Setting in College Football."